patarapolw/yt2text/README.md

 Convert YouTube to text.
-Tested for Thai language.
+Tested for English language.